hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/frames/DataBrowsingFrame.rst

 """""""""""""""""""""""""""""

 Importing raw data files requires an additional selection of data type, image shape and header length (the header length is given in bytes).
-Settings all these values allows to correctly decode raw images.
+Setting all these values allows to correctly decode raw images.
 The respective widget is shown below:

 .. image:: images/data_browse/hdf5_all.png